Overview

-- If user synchronization is being performed between Access Control and Microsoft 365, delete the settings to stop synchronization.
+Additionally, if you are synchronizing users between Access Control and Microsoft 365, this procedure describes how to delete the settings to stop synchronization.

 Notes

-- The content of this article is based on the product specifications as of October 2025 and may change without notice thereafter.
+- The content of this article is based on product specifications as of July 2026 and may change without notice.

-※ If password synchronization is being performed between Active Directory → Microsoft 365 using Microsoft's synchronization tool, this is not necessary. - After deleting the federation, please log in from the Microsoft 365 login page.
+- After removing the federation, please log in from the Microsoft 365 login page.

 Table of Contents